The development studies program is managed by the Department of Anthropology and Archaeology

 Development Studies and other liberal arts degrees open doors to a wide range of professions and careers.
 Development Studies graduates have gone on to careers in the following areas and types of institutions:

-For comprehensive advising on your program of studies, contact:
+For comprehensive advising on your program of studies, contact the Arts Students' Centre

-For more details on the Development Studies program, contact:
+For more details about the development studies program, contact: